cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/git_command_cheatsheet.md

 ### Update a local branch, applying all changes from remote and replaying your changes back from the point at which they diverged

-1. current branch:
+Start with the current branch:

 ```
 ticket/CCG-434-menu
 ```

-2. Apply all changes from master branch to current branch
+Apply all changes from master branch to current branch:

 ```
 git rebase master
 ```

-3. This will lead you through an interactive dialog that plays all changes from master and your changes, ideally leaving your commits as the most recent commits.

-4. If there are merge conflicts, you will need to resolve them.
+You will go through an interactive dialog that plays all changes from master and your changes, ideally leaving your commits as the most recent commits.
+If there are merge conflicts, you'll need to resolve them.
 This can get tricky the longer time has gone on.

-5. If it fails, you can
+If it fails, you can use this to back out of it.

 ```
 git rebase --abort
 ```

-to back out of it.

-### Advanced Rebasing
+### Advanced rebasing

 You can also rebase off a branch, or a commit.